Why Your Brain Creates Obstacles to Your Own Goals

 - Always active

-It doesn’t depend on how you feel in the moment.
-It runs in the background, continuously evaluating effort, uncertainty, and energy cost.
+It doesn’t rely on how motivated you feel at any given moment.
+It’s constantly running in the background, evaluating effort, uncertainty, and energy costs.

-So when motivation drops — as it inevitably does — resistance is already there waiting in the background.
-And in that moment, it tends to win by default.
+So when motivation naturally drops — which it always does eventually — resistance is already there.
+And in that moment, it often wins by default.

-This is why people can feel extremely motivated one day and completely unmotivated the next.
+This is why someone can feel highly motivated one day and completely unmotivated the next.

-But internally, the balance has shifted again — and the survival system takes back control, re-establishing comfort, predictability, and low effort as the default setting.
+But internally, the balance has shifted again — and the survival system has stepped back in, restoring comfort, predictability, and low effort as the default mode.

 The Real Reason You Feel “Stuck”

-Feeling stuck is often not a lack of desire.
+Feeling stuck is usually not about a lack of desire.

 It’s a conflict between: